-Your contract is a services agreement between MFF and your organization.
-It will be issued once your organization completes the collaborative design process with MFF and has a final SNAP-Ed Program Summary and a program-aligned budget.
+As a CIP, you are delivering programming on behalf of MFF; thus, your organization is funded via a services agreement to reflect that relationship.
+The services agreement will be issued once your organization completes the collaborative program design process with MFF and has a final Program Summary and program-aligned budget.
 The contract outlines expectations and requirements of both entities.
 It is helpful for the local Program Lead to review and understand this document.